keiranseth/cyclistic-bike-share-analysis/README.md

 -   `end_lng` - longitude of the ending location
 -   `member_casual` - membership type (`casual` or `member`)

-Privacy regulations made it so that the data provided by Cyclistic do not contain any personally-identifiable information.
-Thus, there is no incriminating information such as names, government ID numbers, or addresses, just to name a few.
+Privacy regulations made it so that the data provided by Cyclistic do not contain any personally identifiable information (PII).
+Because of this, the team made sure that any incriminating information such as names, government ID numbers, or addresses are removed from the dataset, just to name a few.
 Any included data respects the customer's data rights.

 The data is credible, since the datasets are: